 - The product is shipped directly from the supplier to the end customer, bypassing the online merchant.

-Dropshipping and OSS/IOSS?
+Dropshipping and OSS?

 Let us take a sale from a German Online seller through a German Dropshipping Supplier to a Customer in Poland as an example.